Understanding Chinese Characters: Basics for Expats

 1. Why are Chinese characters important for expats?

-They help with daily life tasks like reading signs, ordering food, and understanding documents.
+They help with daily tasks like reading signs, ordering food, and understanding documents.

 2. How long does it take to learn Chinese characters?